raspberrypilearning/deck-of-cards/en/step_5.md

 There are several reasons why:

-- It's shorter and nicer to be able to refer to `card.suit` rather than `card.get_suit()`
+- It's shorter and nicer to be able to refer to `card.suit` rather than `card.get_suit()`.

-- You can use `card.suit` in two different contexts, but the syntax is identical:
+- You can use `card.suit` in two different contexts, but with identical syntax:

 ```Python
 # Set the suit of this card